 Masters student Kassi Dallavis investigated the bulk dissipation of waves by the mobile vegetation.
 Her work, which received a Best Student Presentation award at the 2010 WSU Vancouver Research Showcase as well as a Nortek USA Student Equipment Grant, showed that dissipation was substantially reduced by the tendency to vegetation to bend with the waves.
 This reduction was predicted by the Mullarney/Henderson theory for vegetation motion.
 This work was published in the Journal Geophysical Research Letters.

-We recently extended the Mullarney-Henderson theory to account for vegetation buoyancy.
+More recently, we extended the Mullarney-Henderson theory to account for vegetation buoyancy.
 This may make the theory useful for simulating motion of kelp and seagrasses.
-A manuscript on this work is under revision for the journal Coastal Engineering.
+A paper summarizing this theory has been published in the journal Coastal Engineering.

 Submerged vegetation is not restricted to saltmarshes, and is common along many coastlines.
 Future work may test our theory in other environments.